Incidences of tuberculosis, syphilis and measles

 Type of observation period: yearly data

-Available time series: 2011-2020 / 2010-2020
+Available time series: 2009-2023

-Disaggregation: Poland; type of locality, sex / Poland; type of locality, sex; age groups
+Disaggregation: Poland; sex; age groups

 Additional methodological notes: Index per 100 thous. population refers to the given age group.